 Device Management is also available via Computer Management, in all versions of Windows.
 Computer Management is part of Administrative Tools.

-There are many things that need to be understood about Device Manager.
-Whenever there is an error or some drastic change as regards a hardware device attached to a system, different things happen in the Device Manager.
+There are many things that need to be understood about Device Manager, whenever there is an error or some drastic change as regards a hardware device attached to a system, it gets reflected in it.
 By just checking the list of devices in the Device Manager, it can be found out if all devices are in complete working order.

 Device Manager also helps troubleshoot devices when they don't work properly.
-So, it's always advisable to have an idea as to what to look for in Device Manager.
+So, it's always advisable to have an idea as to what to look for.

 Whenever Windows detects a problem with a device, the Device Manager would mark it with a yellow exclamation mark.